Transcript for video Lifetime mortgages in a nutshell

 Unlike a standard residential mortgage, you don’t make monthly repayments; instead, interest builds up on your loan each year.
 Interest is charged on the total borrowing and any interest previously added, which quickly increases the amount you owe.
 The loan plus interest is repaid through the sale of your property, once you (and your partner, for joint lifetime mortgages) have passed away or entered long-term care, subject to terms and conditions.

-What are the features of a lifetime mortgage?
+What are the features of our lifetime mortgage?

 How much can I borrow with a lifetime mortgage?